Forgiveness in Marriage and Life

 First: Acknowledge Your Pain

 If the only person who ever hears about your pain is God, that’s OK.
 Only you know who you can trust with your pain.
 But at the very least, acknowledge it to God and yourself.
-Although, honestly, it’s best if you have someone you can talk to as you go through this process.
+Personally, I think it’s best if you have someone you can talk to as you go through this process, a friend or a counselor.

-At times in my journey, my way of acknowledging my pain has been to journal.
-In fact, many times I have turned to journaling.
-There is something about getting all the pain and anger and hurt out on paper that is helpful.
-So, pray, journal, talk, cry, scream, eat chocolate (just not too much!).
-Do whatever is necessary to admit to yourself that your pain is real and valid.
+That said, at times in my life and my journey of learning about and living forgiveness, my way of acknowledging my pain has been to journal.
+Many times I have turned to journaling.
+There is something about getting all the pain and anger and hurt out on paper that is helpful to me.
+It may be helpful to you as well.

 Second: Pray